Clicky

 But…

 The Sea-Doo Trixx 3up is 110 pounds lighter than the JetBlaster, and the 2up is 121 pounds lighter.
-That is basically a whole person lighter and why the JetBlaster is not much faster.
+That is basically a whole person lighter, and why the JetBlaster is not much faster.

 This weight difference is noticeable, especially when doing tricks and flinging the PWCs around.

 The Trixx will also be cheaper to fill up since it is a smaller fuel tank.
 But I honestly rather have the larger fuel tank the JetBlaster has to fuel up less often.
-The JetBlaster may weigh more and have a more fuel hungrier engine, but the difference in fuel tank size is still better overall with the JetBlaster when compared evenly.

 Storage Capacity